mkorpela/pabot/README.md

 --chunk
   Optionally chunk tests to PROCESSES number of robot runs.
 This can save time because all the suites will share the same setups and teardowns.

+--sysexecutable
+  Changes how pabot calls robot/rebot from their executable wrappers into `python -m`  calls using the currently used python interpreter.

 Example usages:

      pabot test_directory